mbradds/pipeline-profiles/readme.md

 3. `npm install`

 ## TODO list

+Take a look at the issues tab for a more up to date list.
+I dont update this section of the readme anymore.

 - Include documentation and instructions for getting regdocs links from the internal cer database.
 - Include documentation on updating traffic, apportionment, and oandm data sets.